serverless/serverless/docs/usage-tracking.md

 ]
 ```

-How often the events are use throughout the service.
+How often the events are used throughout the service.

 #### eventNamesPerFunction